Free shipping on orders over $99

 Generic vs Branded Medicines: What You Really Need to Know

 When you visit your local pharmacy to fill a prescription, you're often given a choice: the brand-name medication you've seen advertised on television, or a generic alternative that costs a fraction of the price.
-Many patients automatically assume the more expensive branded drug must be superior.
+For those considering ordering medications safely online, understanding generic versus branded options is crucial detailed comparison of generic versus brand medications.
+Many patients automatically assume the more expensive branded drug must be superior - a misconception addressed in our detailed comparison of generic versus brand medications.
 But what does the science actually say?

-Generic medicines are pharmaceutical products that contain the same active ingredients as their brand-name counterparts.
+Generic medicines are pharmaceutical products that contain the same active ingredients as their brand-name counterparts - for example, generic Glycomet 850mg contains the same metformin as brand-name versions.
 They are designed to work in exactly the same way in your body, delivering identical therapeutic effects.

 When a pharmaceutical company develops a new drug, they patent it and market it under a brand name.
 Once that patent expires—typically after 20 years—other manufacturers can produce the same medication.
 These are called generics.